pgrau/repository/README.md

 ![](docs/assets/projects.png)

-We have by default projects 1, 2 and 3, but you can add unlimited projects
+We have by default projects 1, 2 and 3, but you can add unlimited projects.

-We consider is an internal project all projects where the name of composer match with this regular expression:
+We consider the folder is a project when exists the file composer.json, and it is an internal project all projects where the name of composer match with this regular expression:

 ```
 /^pgrau\/[a-z0-9](([_.]?|-{0,2})[a-z0-9]+)*$/